Eros-code/fmod-webpage/README.md

 # fmod-webpage
-This project attempts to embed an fmod project within a html page.
+This project attempts to embed an fmod project within a html page and allow user interaction to determine the state of a piece of music based on some paremeters.

 # Vasfmod